OpenROV/openrov-software/README.md

 Step 4
 ------

 Upload the right firmware on to the arduino that is driving the motors and sensors.
 The source code for the arduino is actually installed in the git repo on the beaglebone.
-The beaglebone has a full arduino development environment and the ability to uplaod the firmware to the ardino.
+The beaglebone has a full arduino development environment and the ability to upload the firmware to the arduino.

 Since there are multiple versions of the ROV with multiple possible configurations you have to first tailor the options for the firmware to match your ROV.
 It defaults to the stock installation for the *current* shipping ROV kit.